Open Letter to Fred Armisen: The Cultural Power and Responsibility of SNL

 *Sigh*....

-I began my grieving process shortly after the March 15th primaries when the losses of Ohio, Missouri, and Illinois felt like a mortal blow to Bernie's primary campaign.
+I actually began my grieving process shortly after the March 15th primaries when the losses of Ohio, Missouri, and Illinois felt like a mortal blow to Bernie's primary campaign.
 Perhaps that places me a little further along than some of his supporters.
 I've already been looking far ahead of this depressing distraction of a general election for a long, long time.
 My political focus since the end of the primary has been on helping Bernicrats in winnable down ballot races, climate change activism, campaign finance reform activism, election reform activism, and helping to set the stage for the 2018 elections to be a monumental victory for Bernie's continued political revolution.

 - This includes not only helping elect candidates in winnable down ballot races but also fighting along with the DLCC to end the gerrymandering that keeps the Republicans unfairly in the majority: http://www.dlcc.org/